 You should definitely go see this amazing group : www.circussmirkus.org

-We have attended five times and we love it.
+We have attended six times over the years and we love it.

 Best source of information for hiking the Green Mountains: www.greenmountainclub.org

 Fly fishing guide Lawton Webber offers many years of experience fishing Vermont and New Zealand.
 Editor of the latest edition of Northern Cartographic's Vermont fishing book.
 Excellent and honest stream reports on his web site: www.pleasantvalleyflyfishing.com

 Green Mountain Troutfitters: very nice little fly shop in the scenic mountain village of Jeffersonville VT, right on the Brewster River.
 Full service shop and a very good source for information about fishing Vermont.
 Excellent web site with up-to-date stream reports.
 They do a lot of brand name equipment business online and offer free shipping for domestic orders over $50. www.gmtrout.com